-This year’s big party is over so how are Pres.
-Jim Kim’s reforms going in view of the fact that the staff are up in arms?
-At a mass meeting last week Kim discovered that by talking to the staff he could learn a lot about what he was doing (!)
-(Who would have thought it?)
-After my nearly 30 years of observation inside and outside the World Bank one factor remains critical to the possibility of meaningful reforms.
-I am referring to the way the Bank’s Presidents are chosen.
-For those who don’t know, they are chosen by the President of the US, under an old agreement with the shareholder nations, and since the foundation in 1944 they have all been US nationals.
-Many have taken the job as part of a career at the top of the Washington political establishment and their next hoped-for appointment might require approval of a US Congress that views the Bank with skepticism.
-So to please congress they are obliged to don the mantle of persons-of-action, whether they want to or not, by making visible, sweeping changes, supported by new sound bytes about ending poverty etc, after which it is time to declare victory – all within the short, five years before they are reappointed or move on.
+After my nearly 30 years of observation inside and outside the World Bank a critical factor in meaningful reforms is the way the Bank’s Presidents are selected.
+For those who don’t know, they are chosen by the President of the US, under an agreement with the shareholder nations, and since the Bank’s foundation in 1944 they have all been US nationals.
+Many have taken the job as part of a career at the top of the Washington political establishment and since their next hoped-for appointment might require approval of the US Congress that thinks the Bank needs permanent reform if not closure they are obliged to don the mantle of persons-of-action, whether they like it or not, making visible, sweeping changes in the “pin-stripe bureaucracy”, supported by new sound bytes about ending poverty etc, after which they have to declare victory – all within the short, five years before they are reappointed or move on.
 All in all, they have to be quick change artists.
-Well folks, this may sound excessively cynical but the fact is that the solutions to the Bank’s problems are not short term.
-No amount of noise, moving the boxes around and cutting the alleged fat (which is what Jim Kim is doing) will per se do what is needed, and past experience suggests it will simply disrupt activities, decrease, not increase, effectiveness.
+Well folks, this may sound excessively cynical but the fact is that the solutions to the Bank’s problems are long term, not short term.
+No amount of showmanship, moving the boxes around and cutting the alleged fat will per se do what is needed, and past experience suggests it will mainly cause disruption.
 What can be achieved by replacing ‘global networks’ (old) with ‘global practices’ (new)?
-Nothing much.
-Trust me – the solution is long term – it involves a broad re-thinking of what the Bank should be doing in the 21st Century and a broad reorganization to perform that role (akin to the change of direction made by McNamara).
-That’s a big deal – and it almost certainly means changing the focus to ‘global public goods’ – climate, environment, health, pests and nutrition, economic stability, and a lot of large scale infrastructure (which is what the Bank mainly did when it was founded).
-It means specializing, and dropping its current practice of rushing into every country and sector to be the ‘lead agency’ regardless of its competence, and it also means abandoning a lot of country-centered work (changing its sovereign lending model).
+Nothing.
+Trust me – the solution involves a broad re-thinking of what the Bank should be doing in the 21st Century and a reorganization to perform that role (like the change of direction made by Robert McNamara).
+That’s a big deal – and it almost certainly means changing the focus to ‘global public goods’ – climate, environment, health, economic stability, infrastructure etc. It means specializing, and dropping its current practice of rushing into every country and sector to be the ‘lead agency’ regardless of its competence or ability to deliver results, and it also means abandoning a lot of country-centered work (changing its sovereign lending model).
 That’s definitely long term stuff.
-But if as a result of it most of the people working in the Bank actively believe in the importance and effectiveness of its role then the organizational boxes will find their right place on their own.
-If they don’t then no amount of reshuffling will make any meaningful difference.
+But its essential.
 Please read my book “Reforming the World Bank – 20 years of Trial — and Error” (Cambridge University Press).

 In April 2014 was held the first ‘high level meeting of the ‘Global Partnership for Effective Development Cooperation’, in Mexico City.
 This was a follow-up to the last high level meeting which was on ‘Aid Effectiveness’ held in 2011 in Busan, S, Korea which followed the previous high level meeting of the same name in Ghana in 2008 which followed the previous high level meeting of the same name in Paris in 2005 which followed the previous one in Rome in 2003 which followed what I suppose was the original one in 2002 at which the international donors came up with the ‘Monterrey Consensus’.
 That adds up I think to 12 years talking about the renewal of development aid.
 Each meeting has produced an agenda for action and each follow-up meeting (seriously) has reflected on the lessons learned about why the last agenda for action was not seriously achieved.